ReemAlsaedi/Disaster-Response-Pipeline-Project/README.md

 # Disaster-Response-Pipeline-Project
 ## Project Overview
-Your project will include a web app where an emergency worker can input a new message and get classification results in several categories.
+This project will include a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.

 ## Project Components:
 1. ETL Pipeline